-10.1 Remove caliper from carrier.
+10.1 Remove caliper from carrier (see Section 8).

 10.2 Replace carrier - ensure new bolts and correct torques are used.
 Note, bolts to fit the calliper to the axle are not supplied by Knorr-Bremse but from the vehicle manufacturer.
-Refer to the vehicle manufacturer's fitting instructions and torque values.
+Refer to the vehicle manufacturer's fitting instructions and torque values

-10.3 Refit caliper to carrier.
+10.3 Refit caliper to carrier (see Section 8).